People

 Nathaniel Ingle Field Photo Nathaniel Ingle is a geology major at William & Mary.
 He was a member of the Coastal Geology Lab for the first two years at his time in college, and has switched gears to studying petrology.

 Kendall King Field Photo Kendall King (W&M BS, 2019) graduated from William & Mary with a major in Geology and minor in Marine Science.
-For her senior research, Kendall investigated the role of hurricanes (specifically, Hurricane Irma) in delivering sediment to salt marshes at four sites across the southeast US.
+For her senior research, Kendall investigated saltmarsh accretion at four sites across the southeast US, a study published in 2024 in Communications Earth & Environment, with Kendall as co-author.

 Soely Field Photo Soely Luyando-Flusa is a recent graduate from the Department of Biology at the Universidad del Turabo, Puerto Rico.
 She was the VIMS Coastal Geology Lab Summer 2018 REU student, from which she was chosen as the VIMS student representative to the ASLO Multicultural Program (ASLOMP).
 Her REU project focused on human impacts on oyster populations and sedimentation in the upper Chesapeake Bay.